Logius-standaarden/fsc-core/draft-fsc-core-00.md

 FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.2.1.6] which are listed below

 - SerialNumber: A unique identifier which serves as the Peers identity in the FSC Group.
-- Subject Alternative Name: This should contain to the Fully Qualified Domain Names (FQDN) of a Manager, Inway or Outway.
+- Subject Alternative Name: This should contain the Fully Qualified Domain Names (FQDN) of a Manager, Inway or Outway.
 For an Outway this FQDN does not have to resolve.
 - Subject Organization: This should contain to the name of the Organization.

 The representation and verification of domains specified in the X.509 certificate **MUST** adhere to [@!RFC6125]